fullstackreact/react-native-firestack/docs/api/analytics.md

 #### logEvent(event: string, params?: Object)

 Log a custom event with optional params.
-Returns a Promise.
+Can be synchronous or return a Promise

 ```javascript
 firestack.analytics()